Invariance of Immersed Floer cohomology under Maslov flows: Introduction

 The intended application of these results is to the Lagrangian minimal model program as explained in Charest-Woodward \cite{flips}.
-The conjecture in \cite{flips} describes an orthogonal decomposition of the split-closed derived Fukaya category $D^\pi \F(X)$ of a K\"ahler manifold $X$ corresponding to singularities in the the K\"ahler-Ricci flow-with-surgery; that is, a family of K\"ahler manifolds $(X_t,\omega_t)$ satisfying $\dot{\omega_t} = -R_{\omega_t}$ except at finitely many times where flips, divisorial contractions, or a fibration occurs.
+The conjecture in \cite{flips} describes an orthogonal decomposition of the split-closed derived Fukaya category $D^\pi \F(X)$ of a K\"ahler manifold $X$ corresponding to singularities in the K\"ahler-Ricci flow-with-surgery; that is, a family of K\"ahler manifolds $(X_t,\omega_t)$ satisfying $\dot{\omega_t} = -R_{\omega_t}$ except at finitely many times where flips, divisorial contractions, or a fibration occur.
 Floer non-trivial Lagrangians associated to the singularities in the flow were described in \cite{flips}; the results of this paper imply the invariance of the Floer cohomology as these Lagrangians are ``flowed backwards'' under the K\"ahler-Ricci flow.
-We plan to address elsewhere the existence of the backwards flow (which, as a backward heat flow, can only be expected to exist up to smoothing; however the notion of Maslov flow above allows Hamiltonian deformations which provide such a smoothing.)
+We address in \cite{pw:surger} the invariance of Floer cohomology under simplest kind of surgery.
+We close the paper with Remark~\ref{comms}, which lists some related open questions.

+.1in {\em This work was partially supported by NSF grant DMS 1711070.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation. }